We create fun age appropriate packs for each student that is about 2 years of age or older.

 · Visually seeing the letters on the page.

 We do this till the child can hold the marker on their own.
-Each week is either a letter or number.

 Preschool packages have 5 work sheets including: